llm-bible/llm-bible.github.io/_publications/hu2023chain.markdown

 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2305.10276"}
   - {name: "Code", url: "https://github.com/hanxuhu/chain-of-symbol-planning"}
-tags: ['GPT', 'Has Code', 'Model Architecture', 'Prompting', 'Reinforcement Learning', 'Training Techniques', 'Uncategorized']
+tags: ['GPT', 'Has Code', 'Model Architecture', 'Prompting', 'Reinforcement Learning', 'Training Techniques']
 ---
 In this paper, we take the initiative to investigate the performance of LLMs on complex planning tasks that require LLMs to understand a virtual spatial